tsherif/space-shooter.c/ARCHITECTURE.md

 } MixedStruct;
 ```

-This allows the members of the mixin struct to be used directly, or the mixin struct can be referenced as a whole by name:
+This allows the members of the mixin struct to be used directly, or the mixin struct can be referenced as a whole by name.

 ```c
 void myStructFunction(MyStruct ms) {